-The world of data is changing at a rapid pace, and the most successful data management professionals will be those who manage to evolve with it, according to speakers at the recent TDWI conference
+The world of data is changing at a rapid pace, and the most successful data management professionals will be those who manage to evolve with it, according to speakers at the recent TDWI conference in Chicago.

 A rash of relatively new data management technologies like data warehouse appliances and columnar databases have already caused a major shift in the kinds of tasks that data management professionals perform on a daily basis, the speakers said.
 And with the advent of cloud computing, many traditional tasks, such as database tuning and indexing, may all but disappear eventually.
 In a world where computing power is treated much like a water or gas utility, how will data management professionals survive?